mahoney1/docs/commercialpaper-query-tutorial.md

 ### Transaction #1: Execute an `issue` transaction as Isabella@MagnetoCorp

-1. Change directory to MagnetoCorp's application directory:
+1. Open a terminal window, and change directory to MagnetoCorp's application directory:

-`cd commercial-paper/organization/magnetocorp/application`
+`cd $HOME/fabric-samples/commercial-paper/organization/magnetocorp/application`

 2. Now execute the first Commercial paper transaction from the `application` directory - the 'issue' transaction: